robertohuertasm/figma-asset-downloader/docs/home.md

     -V, --version                  Prints version information

 OPTIONS:
-    -c, --config-path <config-path>
-            Name of the figma-asset-downloader configuration [default: fad.toml]
+    -c, --config-path <config-path>                        Name of the figma-asset-downloader configuration [default: fad.toml]

-    -d, --document-id <document-id>
-            Document id (www.figma.com/file/FILE_ID/title?node-id=DOCUMENT_ID)
+    -d, --document-id <document-id>                        Document id (www.figma.com/file/FILE_ID/title?node-id=DOCUMENT_ID)

-    -e, --file-extensions <file-extensions>...
-            Extensions to export to in case there's no extension in the name of the asset: "png", "svg", "jpg", default: png [default: png]
+    -e, --file-extensions <file-extensions>                Extensions to export to in case there's no extension in the name of the asset: "png", "svg", "jpg", default: png [default: png]

-    -f, --file-id <file-id>
-            File id (www.figma.com/file/FILE_ID/title?node-id=DOCUMENT_ID)
+    -f, --file-id <file-id>                                File id (www.figma.com/file/FILE_ID/title?node-id=DOCUMENT_ID)

     -s, --file-scales <file-scales>...
-Scales to export to: 1, 2, 3, 4 [default: 1]
+Scales to export to: 1, 2, 3, 4, default: 1 [default: 1]

-        --opt-jpg-level <opt-jpg-level>
-            Optimizes jpg images.
+        --opt-jpg-level <opt-jpg-level>                    Optimizes jpg images.
 You can set a level from 1 to 100.
 80 recommended

-        --opt-png-level <opt-png-level>
-            Optimizes png images.
+        --opt-png-level <opt-png-level>                    Optimizes png images.
 You can set a level from 1 to 6.
 2 to 4 recommended

     -p, --path <path>                                      Path where assets will be downloaded [default: downloads] -t, --personal-access-token <personal-access-token>    Figma personal access token

+SUBCOMMANDS:
+    help                 Prints this message or the help of the given subcommand(s) validate-manifest    Validates the result of the import with a manifest (fad_manifest.toml)
 ```

 **NOTE**: If you provide any arguments to the `cli`, they will take precedence over the `configuration` file. `-t, -f, -d` are always mandatory if at least any one of them is manually provided.